Wisconsin Badgers Crew: History

 The first crew is believed to have set out on Lake Mendota in 1874, though the only evidence of this is a letter written in 1912 by a Wisconsin alumnus.
 By 1878 rowing had become an intramural sport at the university.
+Affectionately nicknamed "the Naval Department", the crew had a boathouse and first represented the University of Wisconsin competitively by 1893 and secured its first coach in 1894.
+In addition to gymnasium conditioning, early rowers used the Yahara River for training.
+Having no collegiate competitors in the Midwest, the crew started attending regattas in the East starting in 1896, but were denied entry to the Intercollegiate Rowing Association.
 The Wisconsin freshmen eight won their event's national championship in 1900, the first national championship win for the rowing team.
 Since then, the Wisconsin crew has won 48 Intercollegiate Rowing Association titles.

 The men's varsity eight won its first IRA national championship in 1951, the first of nine such titles.
 The 1990 win brought an invitation to the Henley Royal Regatta, the fourth visit for Wisconsin.
 The Wisconsin varsity eight has placed in the top three spots at the IRA National Championship Regatta 20 times since 1950, an achievement only surpassed by the University of Washington.
 In 2008, the Badgers' varsity eight won the IRA national championship over second-place Washington by 1.72 seconds, capping off an undefeated season.

 Wisconsin's women first began actively competing the Winter/Spring of 1972 as a club sport.
 After a winter of conditioning, they unofficially beat the national record, in their very first race.
 Fall of that year, they headed to Boston, for The Head of the Charles Regatta, where they took 2nd place.
 At that time, the National Women’s Rowing Association championship served as the national championship for collegiate boats.
 The women's varsity eight won the club title in 1975, and was the highest placed collegiate boat in 1976, 1977, and 1978.
 In 1986, the Wisconsin women won the National Collegiate Championship, which first began in 1981.
 In 2009 the varsity four were runners-up at the D-1 NCAA championships.
 This was the highest-ever finish for a Wisconsin boat in the history of the NCAA championships.

 During the 2010 season, the openweight women won the school's first Big Ten Conference rowing championship, held in Laingsburg, Michigan.
 The team won four of the six events (1st and 2nd novice 8, varsity 4, and second varsity 8) and finished 2nd in the varsity 8 and 3rd in second varsity four.